kubevault/kubevault/docs/guides/secret-engines/pki/csi-driver.md

 - `exclude_cn_from_sans` (bool: false) – If true, the given common_name will not be included in DNS or Email Subject Alternate Names (as appropriate).
 Useful if the CN is not a hostname or email address, but is instead some human-readable identifier.

+NOTE: The `SecretProviderClass` needs to be created in the same namespace as the pod.

 ### Create Pod

 Now we can create a `Pod` to consume the `PKI` secrets.
 When the `Pod` is created, the `Provider` fetches the secret and writes them to Pod's volume as files.
 At this point, the volume is successfully mounted and the `Pod` starts running.